hannibal002/SkyHanni/FEATURES.md

 - Summoning mob display (Show the health of your spawned summoning mobs listed in an extra GUI element and hiding the corresponding spawning/despawning chat messages)
 - Option to hide the nametag of your spawned summoning mobs
 - Option to mark the own summoning mobs in green
+- Highlight the different ashfang blazes in their respective color

 ## Minion
 - A display that shows the last time the hopper inside a minion has been emptied